 Some children say to me that they enjoy playing with toys, or wearing clothes, commonly associated with another gender.
 Other young people tell me that they deeply wish that they had been born a different gender, but have no desire to access medical transition options, confident in their identity and even expressing gender euphoria.
 Other adolescents say they do want to transition but won’t do so because of current social circumstances (for example, they may be in the final year of high school or fearful of rejection from loved ones).
 Whatever the presenting issues may be, the child or adolescent, and their family, should have the opportunity to receive a comprehensive assessment and work closely with their treating clinician on an appropriate management plan.

 Gender-diverse children and adolescents also have increased rates of mental health issues if not treated early and in accordance with internationally recognised treatment guidelines.
-Trans youth have a 20 times increased risk of suicide compared with same aged peers in Australia and 7 times higher rate of self-harm.
-Some adolescents report that they resort to self-treatment with hormones (sometimes purchased online on black markets), which has potentially serious medical consequences.
+Trans youth have substantially elevated risks of suicide attempts and self-harm compared with same aged peers in Australia.
+Some adolescents report that they resort to self-treatment with hormones (sometimes purchased online), which has potentially serious medical consequences.

-Research tells us that that with the right support these kids can grow up to be trans adults with the same or better health, social and educational outcomes as same-aged peers.
+Research tells us that with the right support these kids can grow up to be trans adults with similar health, social and educational outcomes as same-aged peers.
 Gender affirming specialist care is associated with decreases in psychological distress and improvement in quality of life for trans youth.

 Some families are concerned about children and young people changing their minds later in life, regretting either a social transition or medical gender affirming treatments.
 Retransition, or changing gender identity after socially or medically transitioning, does occur in small numbers and the exact gender trajectory of any child can never be predicted.
-Internationally, a recent study found that just 0.03% of young children who began puberty blockers retransitioned to the gender presumed at birth and 2.5% of early social transitioners retransitioned socially to their gender presumed at birth.
-While the vast majority of trans adolescents do not retransition, counselling and support is important for those that do experience a shift in gender identity.
+However, while the vast majority of trans adolescents do not retransition, counselling and support is important for those that do experience a shift in gender identity.
 In adults the figures vary but it remains low and external pressures associated with difficulties in society being trans are often cited as key factors.

 Ultimately, every child is unique and deserves access to specialist, developmentally informed, comprehensive assessment and timely, appropriate treatment when indicated.
 With 1-2% of adolescents potentially identifying as trans or gender diverse it’s important that our schools, health services and broader community learn more about what helps these kids thrive and the challenges they face.